arkwright/vim-whiplash/README.md

     :WhiplashCopyFile one/two/three.txt

 `:WhiplashCopyFile` currently only supports copying a single file.
-To copy multiple files, call `WhiplashCopyFile` multiple times!
+To copy multiple files, call `:WhiplashCopyFile` multiple times!
 I am planning to add support for copying entire directories and their contents.